 You can order fresh salmon by mail order or find it in your markets from June-September.
 Most fish is flash-frozen when caught to preserve its freshness and allow for shipping.
 Frozen salmon is good for up to four months when properly frozen and thawed overnight in the refrigerator.
 Canned wild salmon is an excellent and economical choice.
 Look for BPA-free cans or pouches.

 4. Does salmon carry PCBs or other toxins?

 Wild Alaskan salmon, which spend most of their lives in open oceans, generally have very low levels of toxins.
 Coastal and farmed salmon, depending on the fish and meal they are fed, may have higher levels.
 The Environmental Defense Fund lists farmed Atlantic salmon as an "Eco-Worst" choice and recommends people eat no more than 2 servings a month due to high PCB levels.

 5. Do different types of salmon taste different?

-color.
-Pink and chum are smaller fish and most often used in canning or smoking and are good budget choices.
-Last, the most
+Pink and Chum: These are smaller fish and most often used for canned or smoked salmon and are good budget choices.

 6. Why is some salmon more orange than others?